 A large proportion of the tracking data that ABAX units generate is received and processed by outdated legacy software — a familiar scenario.
 Running previously on VMs, this legacy code must run in Windows and so it was essential that the container platform Ornell chose would work agnostically and seamlessly regardless of software flavor.

-In response to growing demand for Kubernetes distributions on Windows platforms, in October 2019, Rancher Labs became the first Kubernetes provider to make a distribution available on Windows containers.
-Support for Windows containers arrived as part of version 2.3 of the SUSE Rancher platform, which also added support for the Istio service mesh and cluster templates that make it easier to secure Kubernetes clusters at scale.
+In response to growing demand for Kubernetes distributions on Windows platforms, in October 2019, Rancher Labs (now Rancher by SUSE) became the first Kubernetes provider to make a distribution available on Windows containers.
+Support for Windows containers arrived as part of version 2.3 of the Rancher Prime platform, which also added support for the Istio service mesh and cluster templates that make it easier to secure Kubernetes clusters at scale.

-Ornell has found that, in SUSE Rancher, instances of Kubernetes on both Windows and Linux platforms can be centrally managed, regardless of whether they are deployed on premises or in the cloud.
+Ornell has found that, in Rancher Prime, instances of Kubernetes on both Windows and Linux platforms can be centrally managed, regardless of whether they are deployed on premises or in the cloud.
 This is critical because deploying Kubernetes in a Windows environment still requires a master node to be deployed on Linux.

 Enabling international expansion